 This is called an 'undertaking not to teach' and appears as an annotation beside the teacher's name in the Register of New Zealand Registered Teachers.

-If the teacher refuses to agree, the Council may request the Complaints Assessment Committee consider applying to the Disciplinary Tribunal for an interim suspension of the teacher’s practising certificate.
+If the teacher refuses to agree, the Council may request that the Complaints Assessment Committee (CAC) consider applying to the Disciplinary Tribunal (DT) for an interim suspension of the teacher’s practising certificate.

 Visit the following websites for more information regarding the Complaints Assessment Committee or the Disciplinary Tribunal (DT):